tradingview-pine-seeds/docs/tutorial.md

 6. Disable all workflows with __Disable workflow__ button except __Check data and create pr__.
     ![GitHub disable action](/images/github_action_disable.png)

+## Demo files

+After repository created it contains one example symbol DEMO.
+As described in [data structure][_data] there is csv file data/\<postfix_you_provided>/DEMO.csv with history for that symbol and it is also described in symbol info file symbol_info/\<postfix_you_provided>.json.
+You can use this demo files as a template for your data.
+After you add your own symbols with data, remove DEMO symbol (delete DEMO.csv and remove lines for DEMO symbol from symbol_info/\<postfix_you_provided>.json)

 ## Add data files

 1. Upload your data files to the `data/repo_name` directory.